sjentsch/lsjDocs/_pages/Ch11_tTest_01.rst

 | *X̄* ~ Normal(*µ*\ :sub:`0`, *SE(X̄)*)

 Now comes the trick.
-What we can do is convert the sample mean *X̄* into a `standard score <Ch04_Descriptives_5.html#standard-scores>`__.
-This is conventionally written as *z*, but for now I’m going to refer to it as *z*\ :sub:`X̄`.
-(The reason for using this expanded notation is to help you remember that we’re calculating a standardised version of a sample mean, *not* a standardised version of a single observation, which is what a *z*-score usually refers to).
+What we can do is convert the sample mean *X̄* into a :doc:`standard score <Ch04_Descriptives_5>`.
+This is conventionally written as *z*, but for now I’m going to refer to it as *z*\ :sub:`X̄` (the reason for using this expanded notation is to help you remember that we’re calculating a standardised version of a sample mean, *not* a standardised version of a single observation, which is what a *z*-score usually refers to).
 When we do so the *z*-score for our sample mean is:

 .. math:: z_{\bar{X}} = \frac{\bar{X} - \mu_0}{SE(X̄)}